olaxbt/dune-query-mcp/README.md

 ### Running the Service

-DuneLink offers two ways to run:
+dune-query-mcp offers two ways to run:

 #### As MCP Service